This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Strawberry Margarita Poke Cake

-This Lemon Raspberry Poke Cake is a home lemon cake soaked in sweetened condensed milk, with a fresh raspberry sauce and topped with whipped cream.
+This Lemon Raspberry Poke Cake is an easy lemon cake soaked in sweetened condensed milk and raspberry sauce, then topped with fluffy homemade whipped cream.
+Make this fruity dessert with or without the help of a boxed cake mix!

 For the Cake